Dua Lipa's rising net worth and the expensive things she owns

 Dua Lipa’s car portfolio

 Her busy schedule demands a fleet of luxury cars at her disposal.
-A BMW M4, worth about USD 90,000 and a magnificent Audi A6, worth around USD 135,000 are among her prized assets.
+A BMW M4, worth about USD 90,000 (INR 74 lakh approx.) and a magnificent Audi A6, worth around USD 135,000 (INR 1.1 crore approx.) are among her prized assets.

-Electric cars are also part of her collection, and she owns two Jaguar electric models — Jaguar I-Pace, a sports vehicle worth around USD 80,000 and Jaguar F-Type, which cost approximately USD 100,000.
+Electric cars are also part of her collection, and she owns two Jaguar electric models — Jaguar I-Pace, a sports vehicle worth around USD 80,000 (INR 66 lakh approx.) and Jaguar F-Type, which cost approximately USD 100,000 (INR 82 lakh approx.).
 While the former can produce a power of up to 394 horsepower and 512 pound-feet of torque combined from two electric motors, the latter is powered by a 5.0-litre supercharged V8 engine, which can produce 567 horsepower power and 700 NM of torque.

 She also reportedly has a mighty Rolls Royce Ghost, a Range Rover Autobiography and a Range Rover Sport.